Miggy Torres (b. 1992) is a composer and interdisciplinary artist.

 Miggy is a fierce advocate for bringing new music into communities, having served for two years on the Board of Directors and as Media Administrator and Grant Writer at Connecticut Summerfest, a composition festival that takes place annually in the heart of Connecticut.

-In addition to music, Miggy also loves writing and keeps an active blog on æsthetics and other fun topics.
+Miggy is of Greco-Puerto Rican descent.
+In addition to music, he also loves writing and keeps an active digital collection of writings on æsthetics, the creative process, and other delightful topics.